Death in Memphis: Martin Luther King

 Synopsis

-In April 1968, Rev. Martin Luther King was at the height of his popularity.
-He had mobilised the black masses of America against apartheid and won Civil Rights concessions which made Blacks and Whites equal in the eyes of the Law.
-But J. Edgar Hoover, the head of the FBI, had an obsessionnel hatred of King and was determined to silence him.
-With the assassination of President Kennedy, King lost a vital ally and by taking a stand against America’s intervention in Vietnam, he finally lost all sympathy at the White House, turning Kennedy’s successor Lyndon B. Johnson into an enemy.
-On the afternoon of April 4th 1968, at his Memphis hotel, the crossed sights of a sharpshooter were centred on his head.
-He was assassinated with a perfect shot.
+In April 1968, Rev. Martin Luther King Jr. was at the height of his popularity.
+He had mobilized the Black masses of America against apartheid and won civil rights concessions that made Blacks and Whites equal in the eyes of the law.
+But J. Edgar Hoover, the head of the FBI, had an obsessive hatred of King and was determined to silence him.
+With the assassination of President Kennedy, King lost a vital ally, and by taking a stand against America’s intervention in Vietnam, he ultimately lost all sympathy at the White House, turning Kennedy’s successor, Lyndon B. Johnson, into an enemy.

 Main Video